World Chefs: Award-winning chef takes the grill beyond the bun

-NEW YORK Award-winning chef turned Harvard lecturer Barton Seaver believes the outdoor grill can be the best way to cook food, particularly in the summer months.
+NEW YORK, June 18 Award-winning chef turned Harvard lecturer Barton Seaver believes the outdoor grill can be the best way to cook food, particularly in the summer months.

 In his latest book, "Where There's Smoke: Simple, Sustainable, Delicious Grilling," Seaver includes more than 150 recipes, ideas and tips for fueling the weekend barbecue.